IBM/ibm-pak/README.md

 Use "oc ibm-pak [command] --help" for more information about a command.

 Environment Variables:
-  IBMPAK_HOME                     the directory path where all plugin results will be saved (default "user's home directory") IBMPAK_TOLERANCE_RETRY          when set to false, launch script execution failure will not be retried
+  IBMPAK_HOME                     the directory under which the plugin will create .ibm-pak directory to store the plugin command execution results
-                                  when set to true, launch script execution failures will be retried without the --tolerance flag (default "true")
+                                   in specific folders like config, data etc (default "user's home directory") IBMPAK_TOLERANCE_RETRY          when set to false, launch script execution failure will not be retried when set to true, launch script execution failures will be retried without the --tolerance flag (default "true")
   IBMPAK_RESOLVE_DEPENDENCIES     when set to false, no CASE references will be resolved (default "true")